 NHS chief executive David Nicholson has put the future of the £12.7 billion National Programme for IT (NPfIT) in doubt, stating “we can’t go on and on like this” following the problematic rollout of patient records in London.

 The multi-billion programme to create an electronic health record across the country has reached a “pivotal position”, Nicholson has said.

 The rollout of Cerner Millennium software, one of the two systems being used to store patient records digitally, has hit hurdles in London, with the Royal Free Hospital losing £7.2 million in six months attempting to roll out the system.

 Testing on iSoft software for the north of England has only just begun.
 The programme is running at least four years late.
-And the Department of Health has not been able to replace Fujitsu, the contractor for the south of England that left the programme from the NPfIT in May, blaming extra NHS demands.
+And Department of Health has not been able to replace Fujitsu">the Department of Health has not been able to replace Fujitsu, the contractor for the south of England that left the programme from the NPfIT in May, blaming extra NHS demands.

 Speaking yesterday to a group of MPs in the Commons Health Committee, Nicholson made his first public admission that a rethink could be on the cards.
 The programme had hit a “pivotal position”, where progress was vital, he said.